 Antivirals are medications used to prevent and treat infections caused by viruses.
 Flu antivirals work against the flu, which is caused by influenza A and influenza B viruses.
-Antivirals taken within 48 hours of flu symptoms can reduce the risk of flu complications, reduce symptoms, and shorten the length of the flu.
-Some antiviral medications can shorten the duration of flu symptoms by about 1 to 2 days, depending on the medication used.
-Antiviral medications can be used by most people (as recommended by their doctor), and they are recommended for people at risk for flu complications.
+Antivirals, if taken as soon as possible from the onset of flu symptoms, can reduce the risk of flu complications, reduce symptoms, and shorten the length of the flu.

 Antivirals, as the name implies, work against viruses.
 But how exactly?
 A viral infection occurs when the virus infects your body's cells, uses the cell to reproduce itself, and then leaves the cell to infect more cells in the body, which increases the amount of virus in the body.

-- Perhaps helping the respiratory (lung and airway) secretions make the virus inactive.
+- perhaps helping the respiratory (lung and airway) secretions to make the virus inactive

-When the reproduced virus is not able to infect other cells, the amount of virus in the body lessens, and you may feel less sick because your body doesn't have to work as hard to fight the virus.
+When antivirals are effective, the amount of virus in the body lessens, and you may feel less sick because your body doesn't have to work as hard to fight the virus.

 For more information about treating the flu and reducing symptoms, read Flu home treatment and self care .